SnowyMouse/invader/README.md

 ### What operating systems are supported?
 Invader does not support any one operating system, but Invader is developed on Arch Linux, and 64-bit Windows builds are available via [Nightly Builds].

+### Who owns my map when I build it?
+There is a commonly-spread myth that, once you build a map with tool.exe, your map belongs to Microsoft.
+Likewise, people may think that, if you build a map with Invader, then your map belongs to us.
+However, this is like saying once you print a document with an HP printer, your document belongs to HP.
+That's not how it works.

+The only "ownership" that applies to your map is to the tags and assets in the map, as a map is effectively an archive of a tag directory intended to be loaded by the game.
+You own your BSP, Microsoft owns the assault rifle, etc. Not one person owns your map unless you made *all* of the tags to your map, in which case *you* would certainly own it.

 ### Why GPL and not MIT or BSD?
 Invader uses version 3 of the GNU GPL because we feel that Invader and all